 The problem of learning on graphs (at the graph level) is directly related to that of \textit{graph comparison}.
 The ability to compute meaningful similarity or distance measures is often a prerequisite to perform machine learning tasks.
 Such similarity and distance measures are at the core of many machine learning algorithms.
-Examples include the $k$-nearest neighbor classifier, and algorithms that learn decision functions in proximity spaces \cite{graepel1999classification}.
+Examples include the $k$-nearest neighbor classifier, and algorithms that learn decision functions in proximity spaces \shortcite{graepel1999classification}.
 These algorithms are very flexible since they require only a distance or similarity function to be defined as the sole mathematical structure on the set of input objects.
 Hence, by defining a meaningful distance function $d: \mathcal{G} \times \mathcal{G} \rightarrow \mathbb{R}_+$ between graphs, we can immediately use one of the above algorithms to perform tasks such as graph classification and graph clustering.
 However, it turns out that graph comparison is a very complex problem.
 Specifically, graphs lack the convenient mathematical context of vector spaces, and many operations on them, though conceptually simple, are either not properly defined or computationally expensive.
 Perhaps the most striking example of these operations is to determine if two objects are identical.
 In the case of vectors, it requires comparing all their corresponding components, and it can thus be accomplished in linear time with respect to the size of the vectors.